Skip to main content

 Can you pay off your mortgage at renewal?

-With a closed to prepayment TD mortgage, you can only make a lump sum payment during your renewal period.
-Outside of this timeframe, TD customers can make a maximum lump sum payment each calendar year.
-At TD, that number can be up to 15% of the original principal amount each calendar year.
+With a closed to prepayment TD mortgage, lump-sum payments are limited to 15% of the original principal amount each calendar year.
 If you want to prepay more than 15%, a prepayment charge may apply.

 What can you do now, even if your TD mortgage is not up for renewal right now?

 Wondering what you can do if you're mid-way through your TD mortgage term?
-In a higher interest rate environment, Baldrich recommends customers make more frequent payments (from monthly to biweekly, for example), make lump sum payments, or increase their mortgage payments—even by $25 or $50 per installment if they're able.
+In an evolving interest rate environment, Smith recommends customers consider increasing the frequency of their payments (from monthly to biweekly, for example), make lump-sum payments, or increase their mortgage payments — even by $25 or $50 per installment if they're able to.

-"Those payment increases can make a significant impact on their outstanding balance at renewal," Baldrich said.
+"Those payment increases may make a significant impact on their outstanding balance at renewal," Smith said.

 The goal is to bring down your principal so that when it comes time to renew at the end of your term, you have a smaller outstanding balance.